 Anaesthesia is used to relieve pain during a caesarean section or instrumental vaginal birth.
 All women who have a caesarean section receive anaesthesia, except in the rare case of post-mortem delivery.
 More than one type of anaesthetic can be administered.

-The data visualisation below presents data on the anaesthesia administration status of women who gave birth and had a caesarean section or instrumental vaginal birth, by selected maternal characteristics, for 2020.
-Click the trend button to see how data has changed over an 11-year period (where available).
+Figure 1 presents data on the anaesthesia administration status of women who gave birth and had a caesarean section or instrumental vaginal birth, by selected maternal characteristics, for 2021.
+Select the trend button to see how data has changed over an 11-year period (where available).

 Women who had a vaginal instrumental birth using forceps (95%) were more likely to have anaesthesia administered than women who had a vacuum extraction (88%).